Readme-Workflows/recent-activity/docs/Configuration.md

 #### `disabled_events`
 > **Default:** `[comments]`

-With the `disabled_events` option can you set a list of events that the Action should ignore when creating the Activity-list.
+`disabled_events` allows you to set a list of evenets that should be ignored when updating the activity list.

-There are two valid ways to set names for disabling:
+Please see the [list of supported events](#supported-events) for all the events you can disable.

+The setting can be used in two ways:

 - **option 1:**
   ```yaml
   settings:
     disabled_events: [event1, event2, event3]
   ```

 - **Option 2:**
   ```yaml
   settings:
     disabled_events: